apollographql/client-router-e2e-tests/README.md

 Finally, to stop running `apollo-router`:

 ```
-$ cd scripts && make docker-compose-down
+$ npm run router:down
 ```

 ### Running GitHub workflows with `act`

-The GitHub workflows in this repository can also be executed with [`act`](https://github.com/nektos/act) for fast iteration during development.
+The GitHub actions workflows in this repository can also be run with [`act`](https://github.com/nektos/act) for fast iteration during local development.

+For example, to run the `ci-docker-local` job in `.github/workflows/router-e2e-defer-tests.yml`:

 ```
 $ brew install act